 Small groups and personal service

-Included: Reykjavik hotel pick up, guided minibus tour, transport on the glacier by Monster Glacier Truck, and guided tour in the ice tunnel.
+Included: Reykjavik pick-up & drop-off, guided minibus tour, transport on the glacier by Monster Glacier Truck, and guided tour in the ice tunnel.

-Excluded: Lunch (we will stop at a diner / restaurant)
+Excluded: Meals (we will stop at a diner / restaurant)

 Bring with you: Warm clothes, hiking shoes, packed lunch (we will also stop at a diner / restaurant).